mufasa1611/Project2-Converter/README.md

 ## Deployment
 The steps to deploy are as follows: In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch.
 Once the main branch has been selected, the page will automatically refresh with a display to indicate the successful deployment.

-The live link can be found here https://mufasa1611.github.io/Project2-Converter/
+   The live link can be found here: [Measure Converter](https://mufasa1611.github.io/Project2-Converter)

 ### Local Depoloyment
 mention Gitpod